This post was updated on October 14, 2021 to reflect supply chain and iOS-related developments.

 - For paid social: “Focus on social platforms where people can discover your products and services,” said Genzlinger.
 “Besides Facebook and Instagram, look at Facebook Marketplace, Pinterest, Nextdoor, and TikTok.”

 - For organic search: Invest in brand and content, and practice patience.
 “It's hard to wait for results, but a good organic strategy will pay for itself in the long run,” said Potter.
-It might be too late to launch an SEO program for this holiday season, but you may have time to ramp up an existing one or start setting the foundation for next year.
+It might be too late to launch an SEO program for this holiday season, but you may have time to ramp up an existing one or start setting the foundation for the off-season.
+For example, Bearaby’s year-round SEO efforts help them rank for keywords like “weighted blanket,” so they can save on paid search over the holidays.

 Pro tip: MarketerHire’s director of marketing, Tracey Wallace, recommends repurposing organic content on social media, and in email marketing to get a faster return on your content investment.